Access 2013 and SQL Server

 To enable external connections, simply click on the File menu to go to the Backstage.
 Under the Connections section, you’ll find the SQL Server login credentials that you can use to connect to your database in SQL Server Management Studio, ASP.NET, or any other application that supports SQL Server.

 The Manage connections button contains a number of commands that allow you to manage connections to the SQL Server database.
 You’ll find that you can generate a read-only login and a read-write login.
 Use the read-only login when you want to connect to the SQL Server database from a program or app that doesn’t need to modify the data, such as a reporting tool.
 Use the read-write login when you want to connect to the database and modify or enter new data.
 For example, you could create a public website in ASP.NET that allowed internet users to submit applications that get stored in your Access database.

 Please note, however, that this functionality is not currently available in the Office 365 Preview.
-If you’d like to try it out, though, you can download the Microsoft SharePoint Server 2013 Preview and set it up on your own servers.

 SQL Server Rocks